-We expect things to be different after marriage, and one of the more difficult changes is in our friendships.
+We expect things to be different after marriage, and one of the more difficult changes is in our friendships, and especially our opposite-sex friends.
 Often, while we share similar stages of life with our friends, your marital relationship should be the primary relationship.
 It’s pretty likely that you and your spouse want what is in the best interest of your marriage.

 If you find that you and your spouse are having more and more unresolved discussions about these “friendships,” you may be in the “Danger Zone.”
 In the Danger Zone, you and your spouse may find yourself: